Contributor: Lakeland Behavioral Health System clinical team member, Erica Smith, M.A., NCC

 Why People Are Using Meth Despite the Risks

 So why do so many people put themselves in a position to experience such drastic health risks?
-The rush that people experience after using meth causes such intense and immediate feelings of euphoria and pleasure, that in that moment they are unable to think of the potential negative consequences.
+The rush that people experience after using methamphetamines cause such intense and immediate feelings of euphoria and pleasure, that at that moment they are unable to think of the potential negative consequences.

 Individuals experiment with meth for a number of different reasons.
 Due to the fact that it is a stimulant, meth provides potent effects, all of which can be extremely appealing to users, such as:

 - Heightened energy

 Why Some People Start Despite Knowing the Risks

 Some individuals have admitted to initially experimenting with using meth because it is known to induce rapid weight loss.
 Others simply try meth because their friends are doing it and they don’t want to be left out.

 Regardless of the specific reason why people first use methamphetamine, the dependency that it causes can occur rapidly and without warning.
 Before they know it, meth has taken over their lives and they find themselves on the downward spiral of addiction.

 The damage that meth causes on a person’s mind is extensive.
 The changes that occur can happen immediately after use or can develop over time as a person continues using.

 Meth use can directly impair a person’s frontal lobe, which is the area of the brain responsible for: